student-tech-enthusiast/website/content/blog/phillips-curve.md

 ## Findings

 The more we dig into it, the more we realize we don’t know anything.
-Up to this point, we have no idea why the adjusted R-squared of the ADL(4, 4) model we use to forecast inflation is negative.
+Up to this point, we have no idea why the adjusted R-squared of the static Phillips Curve regression model is negative.
 We have never seen something like this before, so based on our current understanding, there is no easy way to interpret it.

 Another weird thing we found is that when we plot the data from BPS and World Bank side by side, the fluctuations are different, even when we use the same time span.
 We thought the World Bank collects the data from BPS, but it seems there’s something off here, and we have no clue.